 2. Account for all pipes, outlets, vents or access doors.
 Measure the distance from the bottom or top of the board, and the distance from the end of the board, after you figure out where the board is going to go along the wall.
-Translate these measurements to the Hardi Backer Board.
-Clearly mark the location of these items on the Hardi Backer Board using a ruler and a marker (sharpies work great!)
+Translate these measurements to the Hardie Backer Board.
+Clearly mark the location of these items on the Hardie Backer Board using a ruler and a marker (sharpies work great!).

 3. Cut out the areas you marked.
 Start the cuts with a rotary tool, just press it into your line and cut a gap large enough for your reciprocating saw blade.
 Finish the cut with the reciprocal saw.

-4. Place the Hardi Backer Board on the wall so it fits over any pipes or outlets.
+4. Place the Hardie Backer Board on the wall so it fits over any pipes or outlets.

 6. Pre-drill the pilot holes with a drill and 3/32″ masonry bit.
 Insert screws into the holes and turn them once.
 Set the backer board on the wall again, and drive the screws in.
 Install a screw every foot or so on each stud the board intersects.

 8. Tape the seams with joint tape and trowel mortar over the tape with a flat trowel.
 Let this dry completely.